 How much do you need to retire?
 When it comes to retirement planning, there are a lot of variables to consider.
 For example, how much money do you need to retire?
 What will your expenses be in retirement?
 How long will you live?
 These are all critical questions to be answered as part of your overall retirement plan.
-This guide will discuss some tips for retirement planning that can help answer these questions and help you achieve the retirement you desire.
+This guide will discern if your retirement plan is headed in the right direction.

 - How Much Money Do I Need to Retire Comfortably?